 The Latino Heritage Internship Program (LHIP) is a partnership with the National Park Service and Environment for the Americas designed to provide internship opportunities for young adults, with an emphasis on Latinos, in a variety of career fields.
 The program helps raise awareness of public lands, including national parks, and engage the next generation of stewards.

-Applications for the 2022 summer internship program have closed.
 Find additional information about the internship program on the official LHIP website.

 Program Goals and Objectives